advance100/doc_webpack/plugins.md

 # The `Parser` instance (`compiler.parser`)

-The parser instance takes a String and callback and will return and expression when there's a match.
+The parser instance takes a String and callback and will return an expression when there's a match.

 ```javascript
 compiler.parser.plugin("var rewire", function (expr) {